A History of Manchester Bridge

 In 2015 John Holland finally (after 40 years of trying) won the Gold Cup, a well deserved success and the final major national honour to be won by Manchester's most successful player ever.

-Manchester had a good run in the Pachabo (inter counties teams of four) from 2014 to 2019, winning in 2015, 2018 and 2019 and finishing second in the other years.
+Manchester had a good run in the Pachabo (inter counties teams of four) from 2014 to 2021, winning in 2015, 2018, 2019 and 2021 and finishing second in the other years (the event was not played in 2020).
 In the Tollemache (inter counties teams of eight) Manchester have finished second five times since 2000, but have never yet won.

 In 2020 Michael Newman died of cancer.
 He won numerous county and national events and was a regular player for the county in the Tollemache and Northern league.
 A trophy for the first division of the league was obtained in his honour.